code-iai/iai_kinect2/kinect2_bridge/README.md

 ### Quater HD Topics

-The images in this topics have a quater FullHD resolution (960x540).
+The images in this topics have a quarter FullHD resolution (960x540).

 *Note: For correct registration of the depth image to the color image it is needed to perform a calibration.*